 BSNL also recently entered into a 5G partnership with Cisco.

-India’s state-run telecom operator BSNL has teamed up with Softbank and NTT Communications to bring 5G and IoT technology to India.
-According to the Economic Times, under the agreement, BSNL will look at smart cities solutions and will collaborate with Softbank on satellite constellation.
+India’s state-run telecom operator BSNL has teamed up with Softbank and NTT Communications to bring 5G and IoT tech to India.
+BSNL will evaluate smart city solutions and collaborate with Softbank on satellite constellation.
 Softbank has close to 900 satellites to provide high-speed internet worldwide.

-Also this month BSNL signed an agreement with Cisco.
-The two companies will work together to develop 5G use cases and demonstrate how 5G can be used in utilities and public services.
-Cisco plans to make several investments in its “country digital acceleration” program in India and they’ve agreed to create a dedicated location for BNSL to show how 5G can be used in healthcare, education, and agriculture.
-Artificial intelligence, surveillance, and IoT technologies will also be showcased.
+BSNL also signed an agreement with Cisco this month.
+The two companies will collaborate to develop 5G use cases and demonstrate its use 5G in utilities and public services.
+Cisco plans to invest in its “country digital acceleration” program in India.
+The company will create a dedicated location for BNSL to show how healthcare, education, and agriculture can benefit from 5G.
+Cisco will also showcase artificial intelligence, surveillance, and IoT technologies.

 “The auction of spectrum for 5G services is likely to happen in the second half of 2019.
 The country’s Department of Telecommunications (DoT) said it expects local carriers to have at least one year to carry out 5G trials before the government awards 5G frequencies.
 The authorities said the DoT will give experimental licenses for telcos to develop 5G testbeds,” said India’s Telecom Secretary Aruna Sundararajan.